 Reduces dark circles: Fennel Oil is effective in reducing dark circle formation around the eyes.
-Dark circles are directly related to iron deficiency and haemoglobin.
-Iron and histamine, an amino acid found in fennel, are both helpful in treatment of dark circles.
-Whereas iron is the chief constituent of haemoglobin, histamine stimulates production of haemoglobin and also helps in the formation of various other components of the blood.
+Dark circles are directly related to iron deficiency and hemoglobin.
+Iron and histamine, an amino acid found in fennel, are both helpful in the treatment of dark circles.
+Whereas iron is the chief constituent of hemoglobin, histamine stimulates the production of hemoglobin and also helps in the formation of various other components of the blood.

-Effective in Anaemia: Fennel Oil is effective in persons having anaemia.
-Iron and histamine, an amino acid found in fennel, are both helpful in treatment of anaemia.
-Whereas iron is the chief constituent of haemoglobin, histamine stimulates production of haemoglobin and also helps in the formation of various other components of the blood.
+Effective in Anaemia: Fennel Oil is effective in persons having anemia.
+Iron and histamine, an amino acid found in fennel, are both helpful in the treatment of anemia.
+Whereas iron is the chief constituent of hemoglobin, histamine stimulates the production of hemoglobin and also helps in the formation of various other components of the blood.

-Remedy for Infantile colic: Colic is a painful stomach cramps that is usually seen in babies.
-One of the major causes for colic is trapped gas in stomach.
+A remedy for Infantile colic: Colic is a painful stomach cramp that is usually seen in babies.
+One of the major causes of colic is trapped gas in the stomach.
 Fennel acts as a good remedy for colic as it has flatulence reducing properties.
 A baby with colicky crying can be given a fennel oil 2-3 drops with water.
 It is advised to give this water in small quantities not more than 150 ml/ dosage, three times a day for about a week.

-Heart Disease: Fennel oil is a great source of fibre, as mentioned above, but besides the advantages to digestion that fibre provides, it also helps to maintain healthy levels of cholesterol in the blood stream.
-This means that it can stimulate the elimination damaging LDL cholesterol, which is a major factor in heart disease, atherosclerosis, and strokes.
+Heart Disease: Fennel oil helps to maintain healthy levels of cholesterol in the bloodstream.
+This means that it can stimulate the elimination of damaging LDL cholesterol, which is a major factor in heart disease, atherosclerosis, and strokes.

 Brain Function: Potassium, found in high levels in fennel oil, is an electrolyte, which means that it facilitates increased electrical conduction throughout the body.
 This includes connections within the brain, which is a veritable switchboard of electric currents.
 Potassium can help increase brain function and cognitive abilities through this quality.
 Also, fennel is a vasodilator, which means more oxygen reaches the brain and neural activity can work at optimal functionality.

-Diarrhoea: Fennel oil is helpful in curing diarrhoea if it is caused by bacterial infection, because some components of the essential oil in fennel such as Anatole and cineole have disinfectant and antibacterial properties.
-Some amino acids, such as histamine, can aid in digestion and the proper functioning of the digestive system, thereby helping to eliminate diarrhoea due to indigestion.
-Fennel has long been used by indigenous cultures as a way to eliminate diarrhoea.
+Diarrhea: Fennel oil is helpful in curing diarrhea if it is caused by bacterial infection because some components of the essential oil in fennel such as Anatole and cineole have disinfectant and antibacterial properties.
+Some amino acids, such as histamine, can aid in digestion and the proper functioning of the digestive system, thereby helping to eliminate diarrhea due to indigestion.
+Fennel has long been used by indigenous cultures as a way to eliminate diarrhea.

 Colic: Polymeric and heavy molecules are useful in the treatment of Renal Colic.
 Such polymers, also called Phytoestrogens, are found in Anatole, a component of the essential oil in fennel.
 This attribute of fennel makes it quite helpful in the treatment of Renal Colic.
 Fennel has certain antispasmodic qualities which also help it relax smooth muscles and reduce the discomfort associated with the condition.